NEO vs. Edmodo

 NEO Class page

-This presents a comparison of the most important features between NEO and Edmodo.
+This was a comparison of the most important feature differences between NEO and Edmodo.

 NEO is an all-in-one integrated solution, offering many more features than Edmodo LMS, without having to make compromises such as running ads.